 - No academic offence during the course for which the supplemental is being requested.

 The test must be completed within three weeks from the end of the semester.
 To register for a Supplemental, the student must have an Authorization for Supplemental form completed and signed by the program coordinator and submit the appropriate fee ($40.00) to the Registrar's Office.
-The student must provide proof of fee payment at the time of the supplemental exam.

 Failure in the Supplemental will result in no change to the original course grade.
 Successful completion of the Supplemental evaluation will result in the minimum passing grade being awarded.
 The final grade as a result of the Supplemental will be automatic and is ineligible for appeal.
 The full details are outlined within the Clearance of Academic Deficiency Policy and Procedure.